AndrewLiu66/JianShu-clone/README.md

-# Getting Started with Create React App
+# JIAN SHU CLONE

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project a clone of the website of JIAN SHU (https://www.jianshu.com/)

 ## Available Scripts